NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ```
 [Download Script](scripts/BAM_Slice.py)

-The retrieval of the same region(s) across multiple BAM files can be performed using a for-loop within a Python script.
+The same region(s) across multiple BAM files can be retrieved using a for-loop within a Python script.

 ```TXT
 Choose the Python tab to view script.